artipie/artipie/.wiki/repositories/anaconda.md

 Configuration requires `url` field that contains repository full URL, `{host}` and `{port}` are Artipie service host and port, `{repository-name}` is the name of the repository (and repository name is the name of the repo config yaml file).
 Anaconda client does not work without authentication and uses tokens to authorize users.
-That's why the repository `settings` section contains two optional parameters:
-- `auth_token_ttl` is repository authentication tokens time to leave, format is compliant with ISO-8601 duration format PnDTnHnMn.nS.
-Default value is 365 days.
-- `clean_auth_token_at` - time to clean expired auth tokens as a cron expression.
-  Default value is `0 0 1 * * ?` - at 01 AM every night.
+Artipie provides [JWT](https://jwt.io/) tokens for `anaconda` client, the token can obtained automatically with `anaconda login` command or using [Artipie Rest API](./Rest-api) `POST /api/v1/oauth/token` request.
+Note, that `anaconda logout` command only removes token from local machine, not from Artipie.

 Find more information about permissions [here](./Configuration-Repository-Permissions).